intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/loadmodel/README.md

 * ```-n```: node number to do the validation
 * ```--meanFile```: mean values that is needed in alexnet caffe model preprocess part

-## Run in spark Mode
+## Run as a Spark program

-In the spark mode example, we use transformed imagenet sequence file as input.
+When running as a Spark program, we use transformed imagenet sequence file as input.

-For caffe inception model and alexnet model, the command to transform the sequence file is (validation data is the different with the [BigDL inception Prepare the data](https://github.com/intel-analytics/BigDL/tree/master/dl/src/main/scala/com/intel/analytics/bigdl/models/inception#prepare-the-data))
+For Caffe Inception model and Alexnet model, the command to transform the sequence file is (validation data is the different with the [BigDL inception Prepare the data](https://github.com/intel-analytics/BigDL/tree/master/dl/src/main/scala/com/intel/analytics/bigdl/models/inception#prepare-the-data))

 ```bash
 dist/bin/bigdl.sh -- java -cp dist/lib/bigdl-0.1.0-SNAPSHOT-jar-with-dependencies-and-spark.jar \